423s23/G4-DrRx/README.md

 * No extra build instructions are currently associated with this software.

 ### Unit Testing
-* The Test Suite from above is referencing the source code Unit Testing that can be found in the 'Test' folder on the top level of the repository.
+* The Test Suite is the source code Unit Testing that can be found in the 'Test' folder on the top level of the repository.

 ### Versions
 * When a new version of the software is created, documentation and artifacts will be updated and the executable file will be updated to run the most recent version of the software.